BlinHoxha/Authentication-Authorization-CleanArchitecture/README.md

 # DDD.API
 **Authentication and Authorization with Identity and using DDD 5-tier layered & Onion design approach.**

-**Functionality of DDD.MVC and Tests in not included, so literally they are irrelevant and excluded from the entire solution right now (even though I include them in the solution), so the project runs in the backend without these two.**
+**Functionality of DDD.MVC and Tests in not included, so literally they are irrelevant and excluded from the entire solution right now (even though I include them in the solution), so the project runs in the backend properly without these two.**

 **They will be updated and functionalized soon**